sahara7191/home-lab-blog/_posts/2026-07-11-fedora-ai-workstation-setup-part2.md

 On first launch, create an admin account.
 Your username and password are stored locally.
 Nothing is sent to any external service.

-You should immediately see your Ollama models listed in the model selector.
+You should see your Ollama models listed in the model selector.
 Select one and start chatting.
 This is now 100% local, zero data leaving your machine.

----

 ## Step 11 — Install n8n (Self-Hosted)